-Today, Dr. Gilman is the chief executive office of the National Institutes of Health’s Clinical Center – the nation’s largest hospital devoted to clinical research.
-The cardiologist’s daily job: Oversee the 200-bed, 870,000-square-foot research center, which handled almost 6,000 inpatient admissions and 100,000 outpatient visits last year.
+Now retired from the U.S. Army, Dr. Gilman continues to serve his country as chief executive officer of the National Institutes of Health Clinical Center – the nation’s largest hospital devoted to clinical research.
+The cardiologist’s daily job: oversee the 200-bed, 870,000-square-foot research center, which handled almost 6,000 inpatient admissions and 100,000 outpatient visits last year.

-Yet, Dr. Gilman joined the Army for a simple reason: An ROTC Scholarship would make it possible for him to attend Rose-Hulman Institute of Technology.
-After earning a biological engineering degree, he attended the School of Medicine, graduating in 1978.
-He completed his residency in internal medicine and fellowship in cardiovascular diseases at the Brooke Army Medical Center, based in San Antonio, Texas.
+Dr. Gilman initially joined the Army for a simple reason: An ROTC Scholarship would make it possible for him to attend Rose-Hulman Institute of Technology.
+After earning a biological engineering degree, he attended IU School of Medicine, graduating in 1978.
+He completed his residency in internal medicine and fellowship in cardiovascular diseases at Brooke Army Medical Center, based in San Antonio, Texas.

-Between 1997 and 2000, Dr. Gilman served in a role equal to – in civilian terms – chief physician at two Army medical centers – Fort Hood and Fort Lewis.
-For his outstanding work, he was assigned to an Army hospital in Alaska, the sole tasked with treating soldiers, seaman and airmen.
+Between 1997 and 2000, Dr. Gilman served in a role equivalent to – in civilian terms – chief physician at two Army medical centers, Fort Hood and Fort Lewis, and later was named commander of an Army hospital in Alaska, the sole Army hospital in the state.
 By 2002, he was brought to Washington, D.C., to serve in the Office of the Army Surgeon General.
-From 2004 to 2005, he ran Walter Reed Medical Center, managing the complex flow of wounded veterans coming back from combat in Iraq and Afghanistan.
+From 2004 to 2005, he ran Walter Reed Army Medical Center, managing the complex flow of wounded veterans coming back from combat in Iraq and Afghanistan.

-Dr. Gilman also returned to San Antonio as a Major General to oversee Brooke and the Great Plains Regional Command, which was responsible for 30% of all U.S. Army Medical facilities and up to one million patients annually.
-In 2009, he took over the U.S. Army Medical Research and Materiel Command, a post he held for three years until his retirement.
+Dr. Gilman also returned to San Antonio as a Brigadier General to oversee Brooke and the Great Plains Regional Command assuming responsibility for 30 percent of all U.S. Army medical facilities and up to one million patients annually.
+In 2009, he took over the U.S. Army Medical Research and Materiel Command, a post he held for three years until his retirement from the Army.